Why This Site Exists

 - ❌ Disregard for federal land classifications and trust law

-Behind the façade of environmental restoration, federal and state agencies—partnering with Miami-Dade County under the Comprehensive Everglades Restoration Plan (CERP)—built a massive hydrologic retention system.
-Originally meant to restore natural flow to the Everglades, it became a flood control tool for Miami-Dade’s low-lying eastward urban areas and a dumping ground for stormwater and waste for the outer westward rural lands.
+Behind the façade of environmental restoration, federal and state agencies — partnering with Miami-Dade County under the Comprehensive Everglades Restoration Plan (CERP) — built a massive hydrologic retention system.
+Originally meant to restore natural flow to the Everglades, it became a flood control tool for Miami-Dade's low-lying eastward urban areas and a dumping ground for stormwater and waste for the outer westward rural lands.

-Today, politicians spin CERP as a triumph, ignoring damage—not only to our rural community but to the Everglades, native peoples whose lands were trampled, and taxpayers footing the bill.
+Today, politicians spin CERP as a triumph, ignoring damage — not only to our rural community but to the Everglades, native peoples whose lands were trampled, and taxpayers footing the bill.
 Many MDC public servants rotate through county, state, and federal positions, legally stacking multiple pensions across separate systems.
-This career-hopping, while technically within the rules, leaves taxpayers on the hook for payouts from every tier of government—even when effectiveness and accountability are nowhere to be found.
+This career-hopping, while technically within the rules, leaves taxpayers on the hook for payouts from every tier of government — even when effectiveness and accountability are nowhere to be found.

-This is not restoration.
-It is a land grab disguised as environmental policy.
+"This is not restoration.
+It is alleged regulatory overextension presented as environmental policy."

 This Fight Didn't Start With Me